wildmountainfarms/solarthing-android/README.md

 There are a few things I am unable to test because I have only tested with a system with both FX's and MX's.
 Some of these features are in the "Features to Add that I am unable to test" and "Future changes to make"

+### Code Style
+* Use continuation indent for everything Android gives you the option